-Stewart Island/Rakiura is renowned for the quality of its night sky, and Stewart Island Promotion Association has long been an advocate for the establishment of a Dark Sky Sanctuary on the Island.
+Stewart Island/Rakiura has long been renowned for the quality of its night sky and as a result has become the fifth Dark Sky Sanctuary in the world.

 An IDA Dark Sky Sanctuary (DSS) is a public or private land possessing an exceptional or distinguished quality of starry nights and a nocturnal environment that is specifically protected for its scientific, natural, or educational value, its cultural heritage, and/or public enjoyment.
 A Dark Sky Sanctuary differs from a Dark Sky Park or Reserve in that it is typically situated in a very remote location.
 The isolation of a sanctuary limits the opportunities for public outreach, and therefore increases awareness of these fragile sites and promotes their long-term conservation

 The successful accreditation, which makes Stewart Island/Rakiura only the second island sanctuary in the world, was unanimously endorsed by the IDA Board in January 2019.

 The process to becoming accredited

 The process to becoming accredited involved a collaborative effort between Southland District Council, Department of Conservation, Stewart Island/Rakiura Community Board, Venture Southland, Rakiura Maori Lands Trust, iwi and the Stewart Island Promotion Association, and included Venture Southland undertaking a quality assessment of the Rakiura night skies, identifying community support for the proposed Sanctuary and the preparation of the application to the IDA.

 Night Sky Quality Assessment

 Venture Southland commissioned an assessment of the Stewart Island/Rakiura night sky in 2017.
 The results confirmed the potential for the Island to be internationally recognised as a place of outstanding sky quality by achieving the levels required to be classified as a Dark Sky Sanctuary.